CrodinMWAS/etteremProject/readme.md

 At first we prioritised creating our SQL tables, simultaneously the asp.net API endpoint was being created, and we started designing and developing our WPF pages.
 Issues were assigned on jira, and whenever questions arose during development, we supported each other.
 > All administrative duties (like Jira) were handled by the project lead.

+# About Our Restaurant

+## SnackDash
+### Dash In, Snack Out!
+!(SnackDash Logo)[/Frontend/Restaurant/SnackDashLogo.png]

+This is a fast food chain serving traditional mexican-style food!
+Our restaurant is present in California, Arizona and Texas.

 # How to run